logzly. Track Triumph

 How to Build a 4-Week Track Workout Plan That Cuts Your 800m Time by 5 Seconds

-If you’ve ever watched the clock tick down on race day and felt that your legs could have gone a little faster, you know why a focused plan matters.
+If you’ve ever watched the clock tick down on race day and felt that your legs could have gone a little faster, you know why a focused speed program matters.
 A five‑second drop in the 800m can be the difference between a good finish and a podium spot.
 The good news?
 You can achieve it in just four weeks with the right mix of speed, endurance, and recovery.

 Why Four Weeks Is Enough